 - The police will almost certainly want to talk with a victim of crime.
-When dealing with victims of crime, the police must: - Treat them with respect - Allow them to speak te reo Māori or New Zealand Sign Language - Give the victim back any property used as evidence - Allow them to have a support person - Make sure they know about services that are available to them, including Victim Support services and available medical, welfare, counselling or legal care - Tell them about the progress of the investigation, court proceedings and important events after sentencing (for example, a parole meeting) - Give them a chance to have a say about things like whether the offender should be granted name suppression, bail and/or parole - Allow them to make a victim impact statement which tells the court how the crime affected the victim - Victims of serious crimes have additional rights under the Victims' Rights Act 2002.
-If you are in this position, visit your local Community Law Centre or contact YouthLaw for information and advice. - If you received physical injuries as a victim of the crime or you suffered mental injuries from sexual abuse, you might be entitled to ACC cover. - Phone: 0800 101 996 - Website: www.acc.co.nz
+When dealing with victims of crime, the police must: - Treat them with respect - Allow them to have a support person - Make sure they know about services that are available to them, including Victim Support services and available medical, welfare, counselling or legal care - Tell them about the progress of the investigation and court proceedings

-What if my victims' rights aren't met?

-You should contact the agency which failed to uphold your rights first - issues can often be solved by talking to the person or going through the agency's complaint process.

-- The Victims Information Line can give you information about the complaints process: - Phone: 0800 650 654 - The Ombudsman can investigate complaints about an agency's conduct: - Email: info@ombudsman.parliament.nz - Phone: 0800 802 602 - If the complaint is about the Police breaching your victim rights, you can contact the Independent Police Conduct Authority: - Phone: 0800 503 728 - Online complaint form: complaints.ipca.govt.nz/195
+- Give them a chance to have a say about things like whether the offender should have name suppression - Victims of serious crimes have additional rights under the Victims' Rights Act 2002.
+If you are in this position, visit your local Community Law Centre or contact YouthLaw for information and advice.